The Origin of German Tragic Drama: The Cambridge Ritualists

-Benjamin is looking for the way that these plays dissolve into later political instincts and legal institutions, not attempting to enter their origin.
+Benjamin was looking for the way that these plays dissolve into later political instincts and legal institutions, not attempting to enter their origin.
 The origin destroys itself in the process of creation, he tells us.
-He assumes the origin of the Trauerspiel to be—effectively—the sustained anarchy of intractable and apparently permanent violence in the Thirty Years War.
-The origin is inarticulate and inexpressible as Benjamin understands it.
-Drama itself is the attempt at articulation (or an important aspect of that articulation), and the political history of Germany is partly composed by the expressed application of these early attempts to describe and accomplish collective character formation in the midst of the origin’s brutality.
+He assumed the origin of the Trauerspiel to be—effectively—the sustained anarchy of intractable and apparently permanent violence in the Thirty Years' War.
+The origin is inarticulate and inexpressible as Benjamin understood it.
+Drama itself is the attempt at articulation (or an important aspect of that articulation), and the political history of Germany is partly composed by the expressed application of these early attempts to describe and accomplish collective character formation in the midst of the origin's brutality.

-American, British and French readers will be able to appreciate that the Thirty Years War has a status in German history similar to monumentalizing tendencies directed at the American Revolution, the English Civil War (re. also the Restoration of the British crown), or the French Revolution but with an important difference.
-Namely: the Thirty Years War was a continental war or (in medieval terms) almost a world war that took place in the Holy Roman Empire (ie. the imperial precursor to the mapping of later nation states that included Germany, Austria, Bohemia and parts of various other now distinct European nations etc.).
+American, British and French readers will be able to appreciate that the Thirty Years' War has a status in German history similar to monumentalizing tendencies directed at the American Revolution, the English Civil War (and the Restoration of the British crown), or the French Revolution but with an important difference.
+Namely: the Thirty Years' War was a continental war or (in medieval terms) almost a world war that took place in the Holy Roman Empire (i.e. the imperial precursor to the mapping of later nation states that included Germany, Austria, Bohemia and parts of various other now distinct European nations etc.).
 It was much more das Ende (‘the End’) of something than a moment of genesis.
 Further, those familiar with Greek history will be in a position to appreciate that the War between the Persians and the Greeks (which the histories of Herodotus mark as the beginning of history), likewise, constituted the Attic polity out of which (in the annual festival of the Theater Dionysia in Athens) Greek tragedy first arose.

 The Greco-Persian wars ended well for Athens; the Thirty Years War, for the Holy Roman Empire—not so much.
 Thus the distinction between tragedy and trauerspiel as Benjamin describes the ritualism of these forms.